 - The host-agent requires a special logical drive, called an access logical drive, to communicate with the controllers in the storage subsystem.
-Therefore, you are limited to configuring one less logical drive than the maximum number that is allowed by the operating system and the host adapter that you are using. - If the connection through the fibre channel is lost between the host and the subsystem, the subsystem cannot be managed or monitored.
+Therefore, you are limited to configuring one less logical drive than the maximum number that is allowed by the operating system and the host adapter that you are using. - If the connection through the fibre channel is lost between the host and the subsystem, you cannot manage or monitor the subsystem.